VishvaPatel-118/ApexPlanet_Intership_htmlcss/README.md

 # internship-submission
-Submission for internship task1 with related files and code.
+Submission for internship tasks with related files and code.